cengizcinar01/npc-movement-animations/README.md

 -   **Various Enemy Types:** The project showcases a variety of enemy types, each with their own distinct animations and movement patterns.
 -   **Dynamic Movement:** Enemies exhibit random movements and flight patterns, enhancing the game's challenge and visual interest.

+## Demo

+You can check out the live demo of this project [here](https://cengizcinar01.github.io/npc-movement-animations/).

 ## Acknowledgements

 A special thanks to [Frank's Laboratory](https://www.youtube.com/Frankslaboratory) for providing the images used in this project.